hamish-milne/PolyLang/README.md

 By default, a variable is untyped, which means it can accept any value.
 Optionally, a variable can have a 'type hint', which restricts its type, causing an exception to be thrown if an improper value is assigned.
 Automatic casting will still apply, however.

-Type hints can be combined additively with `,`.
-A variable with multiple types can be assigned a value that is compatible with at least one of them.

-Of particular note are the `null` and `notnull` types; these will allow and prevent the `null` value, respectively.
+Of particular note are the `nullable` and `notnull` types; these will allow and prevent the `null` value, respectively.
+They can be combined with other types using the `&` operator.

 If a variable is hinted as being `int`, `float`, `string`, `bool` or `array`, the `notnull` hint is implicit and as such the default assignment values will be `0`, `0.0`, `""`, `false` and `[]` respectively.
 To allow null values simply include the `null` hint, in which case this will be the default.